-The Raven by Edgar Allan Poe is a popular narrative poem written in first person, that centers around the themes of loss and self-analysis.
+The Raven by Edgar Allan Poe is a popular narrative poem written in the first person, that centers around the themes of loss and self-analysis.
 The raven personifies the feeling of intense grief and loss, while other symbols throughout the poem reinforce a melodramatic mood that emphasizes the main character’s grief and loss.
-This poem explores the world of emotional wars that individuals face in all walks of life; specifically the fight one can never ignore, the fight of control over the emotions of grief and loss.
-These battles are not physical, but leave scaring and bruising just as if they were.
+This poem explores the world of emotional wars that individuals face in all walks of life; specifically, the fight one can never ignore, the fight of control over the emotions of grief and loss.
+These battles are not physical, but leave scarring and bruising just as if they were.
 Poe has produced a wonderful piece of work that resonates with the feelings and experiences of every reader that comes across this poem.

 The Raven Analysis